Linguistics and the Book of Mormon: Egyptian names

 In his book Lehi in the Desert, Mormon apologist Hugh Nibley compares names found in the Book of Mormon with ancient Egyptian names from Upper Egypt.
 The comparisons allegedly show that many names in the Book of Mormon are similar to names in a certain region and era of ancient Egypt.

 Smith, in a letter written in 1843 to the Mormon publication Millennial Star, wrote that the name "Mormon" came from "the Egyptian Mon, hence with the addition of more, or the contraction, mor, we have the word Mormon, which means, literally, more good."
-Benjamin Urrutia suggests the name "Mormon" is derived from Egyptian "mor" ("love") and mon ("firmly established"), rendering "Mormon" as "love is firmly established."
+Benjamin Urrutia suggests the name "Mormon" is derived from Egyptian "mor" (𓌸 "love") and "mon" (𓏠 "established forever"), rendering "Mormon" (thus reconstructed as 𓌸𓏠) to mean "love established forever".
 Packham criticizes Smith's interpretation, stating that the English word "more" or "mor" is out of place in an Egyptian name.

 Greek names

-In 1843, Smith stated publicly "there was no Greek or Latin upon the plates from which I... translated the Book of Mormon."
+In 1843, Smith stated publicly "there was no Greek or Latin upon the plates from which I … translated the Book of Mormon."
 Richard Packham has pointed out that the Book of Mormon contains some Greek and Latin names, some of which are hellenizations of Hebrew names (e.g., "Antipas", "Archeantus", "Esrom", "Ezias", "Judea", and "Zenos") and some of which are Greek or Latin.